 handle glass carboys carefully

 To safely handle glass carboys, avoid thermal shock by acclimating them to room temperature.
 When lifting, use Brew Haulers for even weight distribution and milk crates for stability.
 Always support carboys from the bottom, keeping them close to your body.
+Assess your own ability to safely handle heavy and awkward carboys, and respect your personal limits to prevent accidents.
+The weight and awkward shape of full carboys can lead to back strains, sprains, or foot fractures if dropped, so always use proper lifting technique.
 Store them on sturdy surfaces, away from edges and high-traffic areas, and regularly check for cracks.
 Clean and sanitize using proper agents.
 By following these guidelines, you can guarantee both your safety and the carboy’s integrity.
 Discover more essential tips for carboy care.

 • Always support carboys from the bottom, avoiding the neck or handles to reduce breakage risk during lifting and carrying.